 Our success depends in part on our ability to obtain, maintain and protect our proprietary technology and intellectual property and proprietary rights and to operate our business without infringing, misappropriating and otherwise violating the intellectual property and proprietary rights of third parties.
 We rely on a combination of patent applications, trademarks, trade secrets, and other intellectual property rights and measures to protect the intellectual property rights that we consider important to our business.
 We also rely on know-how and continuing technological innovation to develop and maintain our competitive position.
-We also seek to protect our proprietary rights by entering into confidentiality agreements and proprietary information agreements with suppliers, employees, consultants and others who may have access to our proprietary rights may not be adequate, and third parties could infringe, misappropriate or misuse our intellectual property.
+We also seek to protect our proprietary rights by entering into confidentiality agreements and proprietary information agreements with suppliers, employees, consultants and others who may have access to our proprietary information.
+The steps we have taken to protect our trade secrets, trademarks, patent applications and other intellectual property and proprietary rights may not be adequate, and third parties could infringe, misappropriate or misuse our intellectual property.
 If this were to occur, it could harm our reputation and adversely affect our business, competitive position, financial condition or results of operations.

-As of the date hereof, our patent portfolio consisted of a patent family exclusively licensed from BWH, including a pending U.S. non-provisional patent application and multiple pending foreign non-provisional patent applications, relating to methods and compositions for identifying target antigens specific to T cells.
-In addition, we have filed multiple patent families including multiple pending U.S. provisional patent applications and more than ten pending international and foreign patent applications.
-The claims of these patent applications are directed toward various aspects of our therapy candidates and research programs, including compositions of matter directed to SARS-CoV-2 immunodominant antigens, anti-SARS-CoV-2 TCRs, anti-SARS-CoV-2 vaccines, anti-HA-1 TCRs (including the TSC-100 TCR-T therapy candidate), anti-HA-2 TCRs (including the TSC-200, anti-HPV TCRs (including the TSC-200 TCR-T therapy candidate), and TCRs targeting the antigen of TSC-204, anti-HPV TCRs (including the TSC-200 TCR-T therapy candidate), and TCRs targeting the antigen of TSC-204, including, as well as a phospholipid scrambling reporter-based T cell antigen screening platform and certain screening methods thereof.
-These patent applications, if issued, are expected to expire on various dates from 2038 through 2042, in each case without taking into account any possible patent term adjustments or extensions and assuming that appropriate maintenance and governmental fees are paid.
+As of the date hereof, our patent portfolio includes a patent family exclusively licensed from BWH, including a pending U.S. non-provisional patent application and multiple pending foreign non-provisional patent applications, relating to methods and compositions for identifying target antigens specific to T cells.
+In addition, we have filed applications in multiple patent families including multiple pending U.S. provisional patent applications and more than ten pending international and foreign patent applications.
+The claims of these patent applications are directed toward various aspects of our therapy candidates and research programs, including compositions of matter directed to SARS-CoV-2 immunodominant antigens, anti-SARS-CoV-2 TCRs, anti-SARS-CoV-2 vaccines, anti-HA-1 TCRs (including the TSC-100 TCR-T therapy candidate), anti-HA-2 TCRs (including the TSC-101 TCR-T therapy candidate), anti-HPV TCRs (including the TSC-200 TCR-T therapy candidate), anti-PRAME TCRs (including the TSC-203 TCR-T therapy candidate), and anti-MAGE-A1 TCRs (including the TSC-204 TCR-T therapy candidate), as well as platform technologies including a phospholipid scrambling reporter-based T cell antigen screening platform and certain screening methods thereof, and a TCR multiplexing platform and certain therapeutic methods thereof.
+These patent applications, if issued, are expected to expire on various dates from 2038 through 2043, in each case without taking into account any possible patent term adjustments or extensions and assuming that appropriate maintenance and governmental fees are paid.

-Liquid Tumor Program Product Patent Families
+Hematologic Malignancies Program Product Patent Families

-We have filed multiple pending patent applications covering our liquid tumor programs including claims to the composition-of-matter of TSC-100, TSC-101, as well as other anti-HA-1 and anti-HA-2 TCRs and related T cell therapies.
-The pending patent applications will begin to enter the PCT international phase by April 2022.
-The pending international Patent Cooperation Treaty (PCT), Argentine, and Taiwanese patent applications claim the benefit of priority from earlier-filed U.S. priority provisional patent applications filed in 2020 and 2021.
-We expect any patents within this family, if issued, to expire the earliest in 2041 (without taking into account any possible patent term adjustments or extensions and assuming that appropriate maintenance and governmental fees are paid).
+We have filed multiple pending patent applications covering aspects of our hematologic malignancies programs including claims to the composition-of-matter of TSC-100, TSC-101, and other anti-HA-1 and anti-HA-2 TCRs and related T cell therapies.
+The pending international Patent Cooperation Treaty (PCT) application will begin to enter the national and regional phases by May 2023.
+The pending international Patent Cooperation Treaty (PCT), Australian, Argentine, and Taiwanese patent applications claim the benefit of priority from earlier-filed U.S. priority provisional patent applications filed in 2020 and 2021.
+We expect the issued Australian patent and any additional patents within this family, if issued, to expire no earlier than 2041 (without taking into account any possible patent term adjustments or extensions and assuming that appropriate maintenance and governmental fees are paid).